1st1/async_pep/pep-async.rst

 -----------------

 ``async`` and ``await`` names will be softly deprecated in CPython 3.5 and 3.6, and in 3.7 we may consider transforming them to proper keywords.
+Making them proper keywords before 3.7 might make it harder for people to port their code to Python 3.

 types.asyncdef()